 Board meetings may be conducted by conference telephone call, provided that a quorum participates in the call.
 The authority of the board of governors may be exercised without a meeting if a consent in writing, setting forth the action taken, is signed by all the governors entitled to vote.

 There shall be an executive committee of the Society, which shall consist of the four officers of the organization and two other governors, nominated by the president for a one-year term and approved by the board.
-The executive committee may exercise the powers of the board of governors when the board is not in session. (changed 5/06)
+The immediate past president may serve as a nonvoting ex officio member for one year, unless three of the four ladder members on the executive committee that immediately succeeds the departing president vote to exclude said past president from the executive committee.
+The executive committee may exercise the powers of the board of governors when the board is not in session.